Field theories of active particle systems and their entropy production: #1

 As for the logarithm $\Ln_{\yvec,\xvec}$, \Eref{def_Ln}, using \Eref{propagator_approximated_by_Wissel} gives

 by explicit use of \Eref{def_GWissel} and thus the local entropy production \Eref{def_local_entropy}

-Away from stationarity, the logarithm $\ln(\density(\xvec)/\density(\yvec))$ needs to be added to $\entropyProductionDensity$ to capture all entropy production, but this contribution is not considered in the present derivation.
-The results above are very well known, \eg \cite{Seifert:2012} or \cite[Sec.~3.11]{CocconiETAL:2020}, and are here retraced only to highlight which short-time details enter.
+\Eref{local_entropy_GWissel} is exact.
+Away from stationarity, the logarithm $\ln(\density(\xvec)/\density(\yvec))$ needs to be added to $\Ln_{\yvec,\xvec}$ to capture all entropy production, \Eref{def_entropyProduction}, but this contribution is not considered in the present derivation.
+The results above are very well known, \eg \cite{Seifert:2012} or \cite[Sec.~3.11]{CocconiGarcia-MillanETAL:2020}, and are here retraced only to highlight which short-time details enter.